vcz-fr/TheFollowUp/_posts/2018/02/2018-02-01-new-barista.md

     url: "https://devblogs.microsoft.com/oldnewthing/20180205-00/?p=97965"
     dead: false

-tweet: "To the new barista!
+message: "To the new barista!
 By the way Starbucks is overrated"
 ---